nicolasroy11/mean-docker-template/readme.md

  $ docker-compose up -d
  ```

  This will build the three containers if they don't already exist, then start them.
+You can now view the application in a browser at http://localhost:4200/, which is the entry point of the Angular app.
+The api the Angular client connects to for CRUD operations is reachable on http://localhost:3000/.

  The project comes with a preconfigured .vscode/launch.json file which a "Docker: Attach to Node" configuration.
 To be able to use this, the alternate docker-compose.debug.yml file has to be invoked thus: